gearglow/ReptiliaWithATwist/The List.md

 The Goblet of Fire had been placed in the entrance hall the night before, with the headmaster's vaunted age line around it.
 Over the course of the day, many students had tried to place their names in the Goblet.
 The Durmstrang students all put theirs in as soon as they were able the night before, and the Beauxbatons students entered theirs first thing that morning.
 The Weasley twins spent the day sporting long white beards fit to rival Dumbledore's, which was apparently caused by trying to cross the age line while underage.

 For Elysia and her friends, though, it was just another Monday.
-They entered the Great Hall after a thoroughly engaging class on various types of trip-wire runes, which included the age line.
+They entered the Great Hall after a thoroughly engaging class on various types of trip-wire rune schemes, which included the age line.
 It occurred to Elysia, though, that getting past the age line was as simple as asking someone who was of-age to enter your name for you, and said as much to the Weasley twins.

 "Why didn't you just ask Angelina to put your names in?"